Philosophy, Computing, and Artificial Intelligence

 This gives the agent some but not much intelligence.

-Think about the example of the "fox and crow."
-The fox would not be very intelligent if it were to praise the crow and then were to try to pick up the cheese whether or not the crow drops it.
+The fox, for example, would not be very intelligent if it were to praise the crow and then were to try to pick up the cheese whether or not the crow drops it.

 Logic-Based Production Systems

 Kowalski's Logic-Based Production System (LPS) For brief explanations of LPS, see How to do it with LPS (Logic-based Production System) and LPS. is an extension of logic programming (LP).
-The idea is to supplement logic programming with the observation-thought-decision-action cycle.
+The idea is to supplement LP with the observation-thought-decision-action cycle.

-The resulting model of intelligence in LPS is interesting, but it takes some effort to see it.
+The resulting model of intelligence is interesting, but it takes some effort to see it.

-The following is a LPS Kowalski has provided program for a version of the fox and the crow example.
+The following is a program for a version of the fox and the crow example.
 The graph (in the side notes) shows how the timeline unfolds when the program is run. timeline for the fox and the crow

 fluents has/2, near/2.